MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/backup-restore-operations.md

 To prevent these errors, enable the **Backup CHECKSUM** option when you run a backup to avoid backing up a corrupted database.
 For more information, see [Possible Media Errors During Backup and Restore (SQL Server)](/sql/relational-databases/backup-restore/possible-media-errors-during-backup-and-restore-sql-server).

 You can also enable trace flag 3023 to enable a checksum when you run backups by using backup tools.
-For more information, see [How to enable the CHECKSUM option if backup utilities do not expose the option](https://support.microsoft.com/topic/how-to-enable-the-checksum-option-if-backup-utilities-do-not-expose-the-option-0d5efb4c-5dfc-0122-c7e3-312a5dd5af3b).
+For more information, see [How to enable the CHECKSUM option if backup utilities don't expose the option](https://support.microsoft.com/topic/how-to-enable-the-checksum-option-if-backup-utilities-do-not-expose-the-option-0d5efb4c-5dfc-0122-c7e3-312a5dd5af3b).

 To fix these issues, you have to either locate another usable backup file or create a new backup set.
 Microsoft doesn't offer any solutions that can help retrieve data from a corrupted backup set.